List of Gladiators UK events: Sumo Ball

 The only new game for series 5 and first road-tested in the 1996 live shows, the contender and Gladiator were positioned on a circular platform in which a large red sumo ball hung from the ceiling.
-Both participants had 30 seconds to push the opponent off the platform using the 75kg ball.
+Both participants had 30 seconds to push the opponent off the platform using the 75 kg ball.
 Both participants were required to hold unto a rope on the ball.
-Releasing this rope could result in an automatic loss.
+Releasing this rope would result in an automatic DQ.
 Contenders scored 10 points if they pushed the Gladiator off the platform or 5 points for remaining on the platform for the full 30 seconds.